OCF Connector for Impala on CDP: Install and Configure

 Service Account

-Prior to adding your Impala data source to the catalog, create a service account for Alation.
+Prior to adding your Impala data source to the catalog, create a service account for each of these different services used by Alation:

 The service account requires these permissions:

-• READ, WRITE, and EXECUTE permissions for the Impala external table
+• Read and execute permissions for Impala external tables.

 • Access to the metastore.